GreyRook/gown.js/README.md

 TODO
 ======
 This list is not ordered by priority nor does it contain any promise that those items will be implemented.

- - find a nicer name (pixi_ui does not roll that easily off the tongue)

  - better and more detailed documentation!